IJHack/QtPass/FAQ.md

 * It's all on github, clone, change and send a pull request.
 * Open an issue and point out defects or better yet propose changes.

+### QtPass is not in my native language

+* Unfortunately, QtPass might not support your native language, or the translations might be incomplete.
+Check if newer versions of QtPass support it.
+* If translations are available but aren't working, try to set the language manually (see below) or open an issue.

+### How do I set the language manually?

+QtPass uses the system language.
+Changing it depends on your system:
+* on Linux: ```LANGUAGE=fr qtpass``` will run QtPass in French.

 ## How can I help improve QtPass?

 ### I would like to donate!